-This iterative process then becomes a habit and habits, over the long-term, become a powerful tool in one’s arsenal while traveling the path of navigating the chaos.
-In a June 13, 2017, New York Times column, Carl Richards writes about an email he received from a reader named Chip Scanlan.
-When discussing his writer’s bloc to Richards, Scanlan wrote: “Whenever I’m blocked … I lower my standards.
+Those who have navigated the chaos allow themselves to be terrible, experience repeated failures, learn to process the uncertainty and threat along the way, and then find a way to stand back up and move forward one step at a time.
+A June 13, 2017, New York Times column by Carl Richards discussed this concept of being terrible when he wrote about an email he received from a reader named Chip Scanlan.
+When discussing his writer’s block to Richards, Scanlan wrote: “Whenever I’m blocked … I lower my standards.
 Correction, I do my best to not have any standards at all.
 I abandon my standards.
 I urge myself to write badly, and once I do that my fingers begin to fly, and the inner critic is powerless.”

 As Garber wrote “Ishiguro’s process worked.
 Four weeks later, he had a draft of The Remains of the Day.
 He tinkered with it still, yes.
 He added and trimmed and honed.
 For the most part, though, he had, in a concentrated month, completed a masterpiece.
 Ishiguro gave himself the freedom to be terrible for four weeks—and now he has a Nobel Prize to show for it.”

 Today’s reflection requires us to look at the following aspects of Ishiguro’s strategy for navigating the chaos.

 Acceptance – he needed to have the self-awareness to accept that, at 32 years of age, his career was not going in the direction he wished.
 His options were to a)keep using his tired old approach to writing, b)give up writing and pursue something else, or c)change his approach to writing entirely to jump start his career.
 His decision to change how he wrote was based on an acceptance of his reality.
 How often are your decisions based on an acceptance of the reality?